 |Do you recall the song “Killing me softly with his song”?
 It was a hit a couple of

 decades ago and we hear it still on soft music radio shows.
-The singer is
+The singer is always

-but so softly she scarcely can find social justification for protesting.
+she scarcely can find social justification for protesting.

 “I’m just a guy whose intentions are good.
 Oh Lord, please don’t let me be

 misunderstood”.
-Part of a hit song at almost the same time as Killing me softly,
+Part of a hit song at almost the same time as Killing me softly, these

-having his good intentions misinterpreted as malevolent or insensitive.
+his good intentions misinterpreted as malevolent or insensitive.